SAP and ERP: A Beginners Guide

 We recruit for various SAP roles in the DACH area and currently looking for a German Speaking Associate Recruitment Consultant to join our Technology-SAP team.
-If this is of any interest to you, please get in touch with Daisy.
+If this is of any interest to you, please get in touch.

 Alternatively, if you are a client and have any recruitment requirements or you are a candidate who is looking for a new opportunity, do not hesitate to contact us via our Technology website.